alaa-aqeel/books-API/README.md

 ```
 * only passed fields will be updated.
 * only non-empty field values after trimming will be updated
-* pages must be starting from 1
+* page count must be starting from 1

 ### Delete a book